memfault/interrupt/_drafts/offensive-programming.md

 deadlocks, bugs potentially leading to memory corruption, etc. It's better to return the device to a known state than to limp along.

-What we can turn down to level 3/10 or disable completely are the UX-like bugs, such as software stalls, malloc and queue failures (which are handled), and timeouts.
+What we can often consider disabling completely are marginal issues, such as software stalls, such as software stalls, malloc and queue failures (which are handled), and timeouts.
 These types of issues aren't guaranteed to recover or go away, but they may be acceptable depending on the context and how the device is used.